ansible-community/molecule-hetznercloud/README.md

 +       size: 20
 ```

-- Each resource (servers, volumes, networks) name are prefixed with a hash based on the role and scenario path.
+- Each resource (servers, volumes, networks) name are prefixed with a hash (32 chars) based on the role and scenario path.
 This means you MAY reuse the same names (e.g. `instance-1`) across your scenarios.
+Resource names MUST not exceed their max length, for example the server name max length is 63 chars, with the prefix you only have 31 chars left for your name.

 - In your `molecule.yml` files, the platforms server type (`platforms[].server_type`) field now defaults to `cx11`.
 If you already use the default, you MAY remove the field: